Skip to main content

 core which defines all shared methods and structures, such as configuration structures, or memory slices.

-Each supported curve, field, and hash has its own package which you can find in the respective directories here.
+Each supported curve and field has its own package which you can find in the respective directories here.
 If your project uses BN254 you only need to import that single package named bn254.

 Using ICICLE Golang bindings in your project